Grumman F-9 Cougar: Early development

-Rumors that the Soviet Union had produced a swept-wing fighter had circulated a year before the Mikoyan-Gurevich MiG-15 first appeared at air shows in 1949.
-Despite the level of activity taking place with swept-wing aircraft, the Navy was not initially focused on the development of such aircraft.
-This was largely because the Navy's focus at the time was defending the battle group against high speed, high altitude bombers with interceptors, as well as escorting medium-range carrier-based bombers in all weather conditions.
-Air-to-air combat was of less interest.
-Nonetheless, the Navy appreciated the importance of getting a capable carrier-based swept-wing jet fighter.
-Grumman was awarded a contract for the development of a swept-wing fighter jet in 1951.
+Rumors that the Soviet Union had produced a swept wing fighter had circulated a year before the Mikoyan-Gurevich MiG-15 first appeared at air shows in 1949.
+Despite the level of activity taking place with swept wing aircraft, the US Navy was not initially focused on the development of such aircraft.
+This was largely because the US Navy's focus at the time was defending the battle group against high speed, high altitude bombers with interceptors, as well as escorting medium-range carrier-based bombers in all weather conditions; air-to-air combat was of less interest at that time.
+Nonetheless, the US Navy appreciated the importance of getting a capable carrier-based swept wing jet fighter.
+Grumman was awarded a contract for the development of a swept-wing fighter jet in early 1951.
 The arrival of the MiG-15, which easily outclassed straight-wing fighters in the air war over North Korea, was a major factor.